eXascaleInfolab/recimpute/README.md

     - The data sets' archive must be placed in the ./Datasets/RealWorld/ directory.
     - By default, all data sets listed in the ./Datasets/RealWorld/ directory are loaded and used.
 To change this behaviour, modify the Config/datasets_config.yaml.
 If you only want to run the system on a subset of data sets, switch the "USE_ALL" setting to False and list the name of the data set to use in the "USE_LIST" setting.
     - It is recommended to z-normalize the time series before-hand.
-- To add and train new models:
+- To add new classifiers or pre-processing steps in the search space of ModelRace:
-    -  TODO
-    - Copy paste the Training/ModelsDescription/_template.py file and rename it with the name of your new model.
-    - Fill in all the required info (check other ModelsDescription files if you need examples).
-    - TEMPORARY: add your model to the "models_descriptions_to_use" list defined in the "run_all" method in the recimpute.py file.
+    - Open the Config/pipelines_steps_params.py file.
+    - Add your classifier.
+For each parameter that should not use their default value, specify the range of values that should be considered..
 - To get recommendations for any new time series:
-    - TODO
     - Save the sequence(s) to a text (.csv, .txt) file in the Datasets/SystemInputs/ directory.
 The sequence(s) should have been z-normalized.
 In the file, each row corresponds to one time-series and each value is separated by a space.
 The file should have no header and no index.
-    - TEMPORARY: in recimpute.py set the 'ts_filename' value to the name of your file.
+    - See the section about using the system to find the command to run.

 ___